nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Quiz_Exam/Lab4-Quiz.md

 Please note completing all the exercises in the course account for 20% of your overall grade for the course.
 After completing the exercise, you need to mark completion in the self-check section on the bottom of the page.

 #### Assignment Part One ####
-- Write a summary in your own words to describe configuration management, release management, application performance monitoring, and why these practices are important.
+- Write a summary in your own words to describe configuration management and release management and why these practices are important.
 In your summary, use your real-world experience as examples and go deeper in the areas that you think are particularly important in your software delivery process.

 - Share your summary in the discussion forum.
 Please try to limit your write-up between 150 to 700 words.